 MINIMUM QUALIFICATIONS - GENERAL EXPERIENCE

-Membership in the Connecticut Bar, residency in the State of Connecticut and three (3) years of experience as a Juvenile Prosecutor.
+Membership in good standing with the Connecticut Bar and three (3) years of experience as a Juvenile Prosecutor.

 Incumbents in this class may be required to travel.